 What Are Retainers?

-A retainer is a type of (normally) removable orthodontic treatment that is normally used to retain your teeth in place after an orthodontic treatment.
-The most common type of retainer is the one you’re probably familiar with, which has a plastic body and a metal wire that goes around your teeth.
-This is called the Hawley retainer.
+A retainer is a removable orthodontic appliance used to keep your teeth in proper alignment after orthodontics in Columbus, Ohio.
+The most common type is the Hawley retainer, which features a plastic base and a thin metal wire that fits around your teeth.

-In rare cases, a fixed retainer may be used if there is concern that you won’t wear your retainer.
+In rare cases, a fixed retainer may be recommended if there’s concern that you may not consistently wear your retainer.

 Retainers sitting on top of a blue tabletop